jberkel/sms-backup-plus/README.md

 Make sure that you have WhatsApp backups enabled (Settings - Chat Settings, see [screenshot][whatsapp-screenshot]).
 In newer versions of WhatsApp this option will default to "off", so you will have to manually enable it.

+#### <a name="whatsapp-group-messages-do-not-get-backed-up">I enabled the WhatsApp backup, but group messages don't get backed up!</a>

+This is a current limitation.
+A future version might address this issue.

 ### Restore questions

 #### <a name="faq-partial-restore">How do I restore the last N weeks / N messages?</a>